Events for April 30, 2026

 Arlington Historical Museum 1805 South Arlington Ridge Road, Arlington

 Step into the moment Arlington helped shape the nation’s capital.
-In 1791, surveyors under President George Washington mapped a 100-square-mile federal district along the Potomac River, placing forty sandstone boundary stones; some of which still stand in Arlington today.
-Learn about the people who surveyed and mapped this land.
-The Arlington Historical Museum is commemorating 250+ […]
+In 1791, surveyors under President George Washington mapped a 100-square-mile federal district along the Potomac River, placing forty sandstone boundary stones; […]

 Julia Sues for Freedom: A Play